scholtzm/vapor/docs/VAPOR.md

 * `logs.fileLevel` - logger level used in the file
 * `logs.prefix` - messages are prefixed with bot's username
 * `dataDir` - path to directory that will be used to store data such as logs, sentry files etc.
-* `stdinSteamGuard` - use standard input for entering the SteamGuard code

 Possible values for `consoleLevel` and `fileLevel`: `verbose`, `debug`, `info`, `warn`, `error` and `none`.